AmirAshvins/how-to-use-CLion/index.md

 * create a new project on CLion,
 * add new executable files to projects used in the application,
-* connect CLion to GitHub,
+* link Github to CLion,
 * share projects on GitHub,
 * customize CLion's color scheme.